There are things you can do right now to eliminate histamine in the body.

 Fermented foods have high histamine levels already so adding them to a body which has high levels will kick off some serious symptoms.
 Stay away from fermented foods to lower histamine levels.

 I do have a probiotic that is low histamine that I can take called Prescript Assist which was designed with low histamine strains of bacteria.
 In general, you want to consume lower histamine levels in foods.
-I have a short list in this article on histamine.

 Remember that histamine isn’t the bad guy.
 It’s simply being released because there is some type of inflammation going on in your body whether it be from the food you are eating or something in your environment or stress you are experiencing.